 When LDB device is probed properly, the driver will configure LDB reference resistor mode and LDB regulator by using platform data information.
 LDB driver probe function will also try to match video modes for external display devices to LVDS interface.
 The display signal polarities control bits of LDB are set according to the matched video modes.
-LVDS channel mapping mode and bit mapping mode of LDB are set according to the bootup LDB option chosen by the user, if available.
-Otherwise, an appropriate LDB setting is chosen by the driver if the video mode can be found in local video mode database.
+LVDS channel mapping mode and bit mapping mode of LDB are set according to the LDB device tree node set by the user.
 LDB is fully enabled in probe function if the driver identifies a display device with LVDS interface as the primary display device.